nextcloud/gallery/README.md

 ### Before reporting bugs

 * Read the section about server and browser requirements
+* Read the "Known issues" section below
 * Get the latest version of the app from [the releases page](https://github.com/interfasys/galleryplus/releases)
 * [Check if they have already been reported](https://github.com/interfasys/galleryplus/issues)

+### Known issues

+#### Within deep folders

+* You may stop receiving images as you run into [this issue](https://github.com/interfasys/galleryplus/issues/27)
+* It may take longer to initialise the view as we're parsing every parent folder to look for configuration files

+#### Configurations

+* If you have write access on a share belonging to another ownCloud instance, editing the configuration file in your folder will also modify the original folder

 ### When reporting bugs